UBC-Stat-ML/bl-vpt/README.md

 # Variational PT plug-in for Blang

-This repository contains the Blang PPL scripts accompanying the paper "Parallel Tempering With a Variational Reference" by Surjanovic, Syed, Bouchard-Côté, and Campbell.
+This repository contains the Blang code accompanying the paper "Parallel Tempering With a Variational Reference" by Surjanovic, Syed, Bouchard-Côté, and Campbell.
 NeurIPS (2022).
 [https://arxiv.org/abs/2206.00080](https://arxiv.org/abs/2206.00080)